fssa-batch3/arul.arulraj__web_project/README.md

 Wireframe : https://drive.google.com/drive/folders/1CrvQ0dVlHeLwo5UpDrkyt2SsHzzGgM2R

 USER CRUD
-*registor
-*Login
-*profile
-*edit
-*Delete
+* registor
+* Login
+* profile
+* edit
+* Delete

 CLIENT LIST IN TRAINER PAGE
-*ADD NEW client
+* ADD NEW client
-*read client
+* read client

 TRAINER
-*create
-*Read
-*Edit
-*Delete
+* create
+* Read
+* Edit
+* Delete

 PLAN list FOR CLIENT
-*Add new plan
+* Add new plan
-*Read plan
+* Read plan

 Workout list
-*creat workouts
+* creat workouts
-*read workouts
+* read workouts
-*delete

-#Fit-Expert

-##Client
+* delete

+Fit-Expert

+Client

-###Create an account
+Create an account :  ( COMPLETED )

-####• Scenario 1: Successfully create an account
+* Scenario 1: Successfully create an account
-   • Steps:
+    * Steps :
           1. Click the "join us" button.
           2. Navigate to the login page click "registration" button.
           3. Enter the required information such as name, number and password.
           4. Click the "Submit" button.
-   • Expected Result:
+    * Expected result :
-       • The user is redirected to the login page.
+         * The user is redirected to the login page.

-###Login an account
+Login an account : ( COMPLETED )

-####• Scenario 1: Successfully login into the account
+* Scenario 1: Successfully login into the account
-   • Steps:
+   * Steps:
        1. Enter the required information such as phone number and password.
        2. Click the "Submit" button.

-   • Expected Result:
+   * Expected Result:
-       • The user is redirected to the user profile page.
+       * The user is redirected to the user profile page.

-###Update your profile
+Update your profile : ( COMPLETED )

-####• Scenario 1: Successfully update your profile
+* Scenario 1: Successfully update your profile
-   • Steps:
+   * Steps:
        1. Navigate to the profile page.
        2. Click the "edit" button.
-       3.Enter the required information such as address, photolink(for profile photo) age, height ,weight, gender, service and package.
+       3. Enter the required information such as address, photolink(for profile photo) age, height ,weight, gender, service and package.
        4. Click the "Submit" button.
-       5.The user is redirected to the profile page.
+       5. The user is redirected to the profile page.
        6. Click the "Home" button which in top-right corner.

-   • Expected Result:
-       • The user is redirected to the Home page.

-       ###Update your profile

-####• Scenario 1: Successfully update your profile
-   • Steps:
-       1. Navigate to the profile page.
-       2.

-    • Expected Result:
+   * Expected Result:
-       • The user is redirected to the Home page.
+       * The user is redirected to the Home page.

-###User current plan
+User current plan

-####• Scenario 1: View the current plan of the user
+* Scenario 1: View the current plan of the user
-    • Steps:
+    * Steps:
        1. Click the menu bar and navigate to the current plan.
        2. Click the day which day you want.
        3. Click the day to view the plan for the day.

-   • Expected Result:
+   * Expected Result:
-        • User view the plan of the each day.
+        * User view the plan of the each day.

-###User workout list
+User workout list

-####• Scenario 1: View the current plan of the user
+* Scenario 1: View the current plan of the user
-    • Steps:
+    * Steps:
        1. Click the menu bar and navigate to the workout plans.
        2. Click the workout which workout you want.
        3. The user can view the workout list.

-       • Expected  Result:
+       * Expected  Result:
-        • User view the workout list what they want.
+        * User view the workout list what they want.

-##Trainer
+Trainer

-###Login an account
+Login an account

-####• Scenario 1: Successfully create an account
+* Scenario 1: Successfully create an account
-   • Steps:
+   * Steps:
        1. Enter the required information such as phone number(12345) and password(123).
        2. Click the "Submit" button.

-   • Expected Result:
+   * Expected Result:
-       • The user is redirected to the Trainer profile page.
+       * The user is redirected to the Trainer profile page.